Skip to main content

 Ninety-five people were arrested and charged, but no-one was ever prosecuted and all walked free.
 Judges in the courts called the police testimony unreliable.
 Many officers provided suspiciously similar statements, which gave rise to allegations that that they had all been coordinated.
 The police force presented a united front amid accusations of a cover-up.

 Five years later, the same South Yorkshire police force faced similar accusations after the Hillsborough disaster, which you can read about here, if you’ve not heard of it.
 Unlike at Hillsborough, no-one died at Orgreave, but its name is now burned into British working class history.
-Orgreave became a byword for state violence against the striking miners and led to a distrust of the police spanning generations.
+Orgreave became a byword for state violence against the striking miners and led to distrust of the police spanning generations.

 In recent years, the government has gone back on previous statements and announced that there would be no public inquiry into what happened that day.
 Predictably, the government were then accused of a whitewash.
 A whitewash is an official attempt to stop people discovering the true facts about something, in order to prevent people in authority from being criticised – or worse.
 This was obviously a further embarrassment for the government, given that they were already facing accusations of a whitewash over the failures to fully investigate historical sex abuse claims against senior politicians.